 Inspiration is the realm of the Soul, connecting with the conscious mind.

 But actual motivation comes from a place that we’re no so comfortable with as spiritually conscious folks.
 Actual motivation comes from the needs and wants of the subconscious and unconscious aspects of our ego!

 Motivation comes from places within us that are irrational at best.
 And often, those places are not so pretty.
 In fact, motivation can come from aspects of ourselves that we would consider pretty darn “un-spiritual.”

-Which is also why highly conscious entrepreneurs are often the most implementation-challenged entrepreneurs!!
+Which is also why highly conscious folks are often the most implementation-challenged!!

 I’ll give you a personal example:

-Sometimes I joke that I should hire male coaches to tell me how things should be done, just so that I get to prove them wrong.
+Sometimes I joke that I should hire men to tell me how things should be done, just so that I get to prove them wrong.

 Like I said, motivation comes from places that are not all that pretty …